 UofT holds a print copy of this canon.

 ACIP offers searchable texts regarding Tibetan philosophy, history, etc. Includes bka’ ‘gyur and bstan ‘gyur collections and gsung ‘bum of many famous early scholars.
 (Login required)

-Digitized Tibetan Archives Material at Bonn University
+Digitized Tibetan Archives Material at Bonn University (now hosted at CrossAsia)

-a rich resource offering top-quality scans of 2700 documents from the TAR Archives.
+A rich resource offering top-quality scans of 2700 documents from the TAR Archives.
 An additional 1700 documents from private collections and the Library of Tibetan Works and Archives have also been digitally recorded.

 Old Tibetan Documents

 Online images of Old Tibetan documents from Dunhuang.
 Many have also been transliterated to provide searchable texts.

 International Dunhuang Project